serengil/deepface/README.md

 **Similarity**

-Face recognition models are regular [convolutional neural networks](https://sefiks.com/2018/03/23/convolutional-autoencoder-clustering-images-with-neural-networks/) and they are responsible to represent face photos as vectors.
+Face recognition models are regular [convolutional neural networks](https://sefiks.com/2018/03/23/convolutional-autoencoder-clustering-images-with-neural-networks/) and they are responsible to represent faces as vectors.
 Decision of verification is based on the distance between vectors.
 We can classify pairs if its distance is less than a [threshold](https://sefiks.com/2020/05/22/fine-tuning-the-threshold-in-face-recognition/).

 Distance could be found by different metrics such as [Cosine Similarity](https://sefiks.com/2018/08/13/cosine-similarity-in-machine-learning/), Euclidean Distance and L2 form.
 The default configuration finds the **cosine similarity**.
 You can alternatively set the similarity metric while verification as demostratred below.